Luxury Ski Chalets Italy

 Luxury Ski Holidays Italy

 Home to more than 300 resorts, Italy boasts a number of vast ski areas, the most famous being the Dolomites.
 This impressive mountain range in the northeast of the Italian Alps has a number of awe-inspiring peaks, eighteen of which rise to more than 3,050 metres.
+Ski holidays to Italy are easily accessible by car and air.
+Venice airport is convenient for Cortina d'Ampezzo whilst Innsbruck in Austria may be better for reaching the Dolomites resorts.
+Rail travel to Italian resorts tends to be more complicated.

 Luxury Ski Resorts in Italy

-Whether you are looking to discover the majesty of the Dolomites or relax in a charming traditional luxury Italian ski chalet, Italy’s luxury ski resorts have a lot to offer.
+Whether you are looking to discover the majesty of the Dolomites or relax in a charming traditional luxury Italian chalet, Italy’s luxury ski resorts have a lot to offer.

 The Dolomites is home to the Sella Ronda - a panoramic circular network of lifts and pistes around the Gruppo del Sella, a majestic limestone massif, taking in a host of ski regions including Val Gardena and Alta Badia.
 One of the most well-known resorts in the Dolomites is Cortina d’Ampezzo, an ancient mountain town with luxury Italian chalets, elegant boutiques, gourmet restaurants, intimate wine bars and softly-lit nightclubs.
+Stay at the beautiful LV01 or LV02 chalets for the ultimate luxury experience.

-Skiing in Italy
+Skiing in Italian Alps

-If you are looking for a luxury ski holiday in Italy then you may be surprised by the variety of skiing on offer.
+If you are looking for a luxury ski holiday to Italy then you may be surprised by the variety of skiing on offer.
 Italy is home to one of the most famous ski circuits in the world, the Sella Ronda.
 The Sella Ronda covers 26 km of epic pistes in the Dolomiti Superski region.
 Looping around the Sella massif, this one-day circuit includes four passes (Pordoi, Sella, Gardena and Campolongo) and four Ladin valleys (Fassa, Gardena, Badia and Arabba).

 The total distance of the loop, including lifts, is about 40 km and is suitable for any relatively fit, competent skier and for anyone that appreciates a good view.
 With astonishing mountain and forest views at every turn, you won’t cover the same route twice as you make your way around the circuit.